JuliaPluto/HypertextLiteral.jl/docs/src/design.md

   false), input is treated as-is and not otherwise modified.

-* Provide reasonable interpretation for `Dict`, `Vector` and other objects as element content, attributes, and attribute values
+* Provide reasonable interpretation for `Dict`, `Vector` and other objects as element content, attributes, and attribute value

 * Provide direct support for `script` and `style` rawtext elements, which have their own interpolation needs.